Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 Do NOT use Advate if:

-- you are allergic to any ingredient in Advate, including mouse or hamster proteins
+- you are allergic to any ingredient in Advate or to mice or hamsters

 Contact your doctor or health care provider right away if any of these apply to you.